vortex314/hoverboard/README.md

-# WARNING: seems to be a full-speed bug for the SPEED_IS_KMH control :-/
+## WARNING: there seems to be a full-speed bug for the SPEED_IS_KMH control :-/

 # better UART communication (bi-directional) and km/h speed control